elenakacher/PetProjectOscarSandBox/README.md

 - Parameterized assembly
 - Regex
 - DataProvider for loading data from files
-- MyLisener for generating reports
+- MyListener for generating reports
 - Autotests are run on the Jenkins server

 Testing was implemented using: